koffee/pot/lib/rand.coffee.md

       @mult:  16807
       @mod:   2147483647

-With this constructor, if initialized many times using `new rand`, it will generate the same sequence of random numbers each time.
+With this constructor, if initialized many times using `new rand` then, each time, it will generate the same sequence of random numbers.

       constructor: (n = rand.seed0) ->
         @reset(n)